 A.

-- Cryptogenic epilepsy (no evidence of damage to brain)
+- Cryptogenic epilepsy (no evidence of damage to the brain)

 - Idiopathic epilepsy (no obvious cause)